joshpearce/lsm6dsox/README.md

-# LSM6DSOX
+# lsm6dsox

-Platform-agnostic embedded-hal driver for the ST LSM6DSOX iNEMO inertial module.
+Platform-agnostic embedded-hal driver for the STMicroelectronics LSM6DSOX iNEMO inertial module.

+Provided functionality is inspired by the C implementation from ST, but tries to provide a higher level interface where possible.

+To provide measurements the [accelerometer] traits and [measurements] crate are utilized.

 ## Resources